Working in Bavaria

 Balancing studies and work

-Different forms of employment are possible for international students in Germany.
-You should look for a job that suits your study situation and motivation.
+Different forms of employment are available for international students in Germany.
+It's important to choose a job that aligns with your study schedule and motivations.

-To finance your studies in the first semesters, we recommend that you work a maximum of one day or no more than 10 hours a week in a part-time job.
-Look for jobs that you can combine with your lectures, e.g. in retail, production or catering service.
-Here you can work well in shifts alongside your studies.
-Good German language skills and proper application documents raise your chances of actually getting a first job.
-To do this, you should especially look at so-called Mini-Jobs that are in your area.
-It is essential to manage the study workload before adding a job to that workload.
+To finance your studies in the first few semesters, we recommend working a maximum of one day or no more than 10 hours per week in a part-time job.
+Look for jobs that you can combine with your lectures, such as in retail, production, or catering.
+These jobs often offer shift work that fits well around your studies.
+Good German language skills and well-prepared application documents will increase your chances of landing your first job.
+Particularly, look for so-called Mini-Jobs in your area.
+It's crucial to manage your study workload before taking on additional work.

-Regardless of the industry or position: successfully balancing your studies and work is the most important thing for your success as a student and your career.
-Future employers will also want to see how successful you are in your studies.
-Studying is a full-time task and should be given priority.
-You can work full-time during the semester breaks to earn more money to cover your expenses.
+Regardless of the industry or position, successfully balancing your studies and work is the most important factor for your success as a student and in your future career.
+Employers will also want to see how well you are performing in your studies.
+Studying is a full-time commitment and should be your priority.
+During semester breaks, you can work full-time to earn more money to cover your expenses.

-In the higher Bachelor's or Master's semesters, it makes sense to focus more on career orientation.
-Once you have gained study and work experience, you can also take on further activities and apply to suitable companies.
-The Career Center will support you with training and coaching.
-Companies then employ students as so-called working students, as interns or as part of a Bachelor's or Master's thesis.
+In the later stages of your Bachelor's or Master's studies, it makes sense to focus more on career development.
+Once you have gained study and work experience, you can take on further roles and apply to suitable companies.
+The International Career Support will assist you with training and coaching.
+Companies often hire students as working students, interns, or for Bachelor's or Master's theses.
 You can also work at the university as a student assistant or tutor.

 Video: How do I finance my studies in Germany?